misiektoja/steam_monitor/docs/configuration.md

 # Configuration

+Every setting has a command-line flag, and most also have a configuration file entry. [`--setup`](setup-and-first-run.md#guided-setup) writes both files for you.
+This page covers changing them afterwards, or writing them by hand.

 ## Configuration File

-Most settings can be configured via command-line arguments.

-If you want to have it stored persistently, generate a default config template and save it to a file named `steam_monitor.conf`:
+To keep settings persistently, generate a default config template and save it to a file named `steam_monitor.conf`:

 ```sh
 # On macOS, Linux or Windows Command Prompt (cmd.exe)